xingyuuchen/ThreadPool/README.md

 }
 printf("main thread done.\n");
 ```
-A possible output of code above may be:
+A possible output may be:
 ```
 main thread done.
 task A0 running...